MeharamSal/osticket-prereqs/README.md

 </p>
 <p>
-From the Installation Files, download and install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)
+Download and install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi) from the installation files.

-From the Installation Files, download and install the Rewrite Module (rewrite_amd64_en-US.msi)
+Download and install the Rewrite Module (rewrite_amd64_en-US.msi) from the installation files.

-Create the directory C:\PHP
+Create the directory C:\PHP.

-From the Installation Files, download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) and unzip the contents into C:\PHP
+Download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) from the installation files and extract the contents into C:\PHP.
 <p>